Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

 ##### Requirements for a successful emergency move against a proposal

 - A result with the simple [majority](https://en.wikipedia.org/wiki/Majority) (50% + 1) of votes counted for the option "Accept this emergency proposal!
 Do not execute proposal (unique identifier)" is required for an emergency proposal to pass the vote successfully
-- To qualify as a binding decision that cancels an already conducted or ongoing vote, an emergency proposal vote must, to be successful, reach higher participation of votes than the winning option of the phase 3 vote.
+- To qualify as a binding decision that cancels an already conducted or ongoing vote, an emergency proposal vote must reach higher participation than the winning option of the phase 3 vote.
 Participation is based on the metric “[average votes per milestone”](#average-votes-per-milestone)

 Read some examples about emergency proposal votes in this section [Here are some examples to clarify the principles used:](#here-are-some-examples-to-clarify-the-principles-used-for-the-emergency-proposal)